St Mary of the Angels Geelong

 Over half the population lives below the poverty line of less than one dollar per day.
 The unemployment rate is high, at 61%.
 The population is one of the fastest growing in the world.

 During World War 2, Timor-Leste offered a strategic buffer zone to stop the Japanese army invading Australia.
 The loyalty and care given to Australians by the Timorese are unique in the annals of war.
 40,000 Timorese civilians were killed as a result of their assistance to Australia.
 No other nation has lost so many citizens as a result of helping Australian soldiers.

 A number of Victorian local government councils have partnered with Timor-Leste districts to offer support, friendship and understanding.
 The City of Greater Geelong and the District of Viqueque were formally linked in 2005.
 This relationship has been cemented with the formation of the Geelong Friends of Viqueque Committee.
 This is chaired by a City of Greater Geelong Council member and comprised of Geelong community organisation representatives who have an active association with Viqueque.
 This committee meets regularly with a declared mission of engaging and involving the Geelong community with the aim of improving understanding and awareness of Timor-Leste.
 St Mary's parish is a member of this committee.

 Viqueque is a city in the south-east of Timor-Leste, 183 km from Dili.
 Viqueque is the capital of the district of Viqueque.
 The city has a population of 22,000 and the district has approximately 62,000 inhabitants.

 Viqueque is remote.
-It takes up to 8 hours to drive from Dili; during the wet season it can be cut off for weeks.
+It takes up to 8 hours to drive from Dili; during the wet it can be cut off for weeks.
 Viqueque is poor, employment is virtually unobtainable and subsistence farming is how most people survive.
 Electricity is only available to those who have access from 7 pm to 11 pm and there is no sanitation system.

 The Parish of Mary the Immaculate, Viqueque